aarron-lee/legion-go-tricks/README.md

   - Tools such as Decky, Emudeck, HHD (for Controller Emulation), etc, are either pre-installed, or have an easy install process
   - Excellent support from the Bazzite Devs and community
     - Bazzite Discord is the place to go to for support and discussion, see [here](https://github.com/ublue-os/bazzite?tab=readme-ov-file#join-the-community)
-  - Very quick to fix issues and provide OS updates
+  - Quick to provide OS updates
-    - also extremely easy to rollback to previous OS versions, so if an OS update breaks something, you can easily rollback to the prior OS version
+    - also extremely easy to rollback to previous OS versions, so if an OS update breaks something, you can easily rollback to the prior OS version with a single command
 - Read-only root filesystem helps with providing better security, more stability, and overall a very good stable console-like experience
   - also has SE Linux configured out of the box
 - Can configure Secure Boot, which allows for disk encryption and other security benefits